RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 Constant Bandwidth Server Scheduling (CBS)
 ------------------------------------------

-This is an alternative scheduler in RTEMS for single core applications.
+This is an alternative scheduler in RTEMS for single-core applications.
 The CBS is a budget aware extension of EDF scheduler.
 The main goal of this scheduler is to ensure temporal isolation of tasks meaning that a task's execution in terms of meeting deadlines must not be influenced by other tasks